SHELLQs-JWST perspective on the intrinsic mass relation between supermassive black holes and their host galaxies at z > 6: Summary

 \section{Summary}

 A determination of the evolution in the intrinsic mass relation between SMBHs and their host galaxies is needed to understand the coupling and mutual influence on their growth.
-While much effort has been achieved at lower redshifts ($z\lesssim2$), the early universe ($z>6$) represents epochs prior to the influence of multiple external factors on local scales (i.e., mergers and interactions) and large-scale effects associated with massive dark matter halos.
+While much effort has been achieved at lower redshifts ($z\lesssim2$), the universe at $z>6$ represents early phases of SMBH growth, likely more sensitive to the initial conditions (i.e., seeding and feedback mechanisms).

 Towards this goal, we use a sample of nine quasars at $z>6$ from the SHELLQs survey, observed with JWST, in conjunction with an established forward modeling approach to account for selection biases and measurement uncertainties to assess the intrinsic mass relation between SMBHs and their host galaxies.
 Black hole masses are based on NIRSpec observations of the broad Balmer lines (Onoue et al. in preparation) while the stellar masses of their host galaxies are measured from the 2D decomposition of NIRCam images \citep{Ding2023,Ding2025}.
 We assume that the observed location of these nine quasars in the \MBH--\MS plane is representative of the larger sample of SHELLQs quasars from \citet{Matsuoka2018ApJ}.
 Our forward modeling of the relation between SMBHs and their hosts depends on knowledge of the stellar mass function of galaxies and the Eddington rate distribution.
 Output parameters are the normalization ($\alpha$) and scatter ($\sigma$) of the intrinsic mass relation along with the AGN fraction ($p_\mathrm{active}$).
 The slope ($\beta$) of the mass relation is fixed to the local value of 1.61 \citep{Greene2020} due to the small sample over a limited range in mass.